DaveVoyles/XamarinWebAPI/README.md

 Inside that class, we are utilzing a feature of RestSharp, to normalize the JSON that we're returning from the API. **	[RestSharp.Serializers.SerializeAs(Name = "name")]** Depending on the API we are getting our information from, we may be returning a on object with a property of "Name" or "name".
 Because JSON is case sensative, we need to make sure that we can accept either spelling.

+[INSERT PIC 2]
 The Star Wars API uses "name" in its API, while we use "Name" in our API.

+**HomeScreen.cs** is where all of our magic is happening.
+We'll be drawing text to the screen and parsing the APIs from here.

+2. Open the **HomeScreen.cs** file and explore that.

+The first thing we do here is load our page in the **ViewDidLoad()** function.
+This calls our other funcitons, and the apporipriate API.

+The **BuildTable()** function is called first, which creates a table on the home screen.
+We are also creating an event handler, called **tableSource.OnRowSelected**.
+When a user touches a row, we have an alert window pop-up, with the information from the home screen.

+3. Looking at the LoadFromStarWarsAPI() function

+This is what actually calls the Star Wars API.
+We're creating a request object, which states that we want to access the database, and start within the "Results" path of the JSON object that is returned.
+The **resource** property appends **/people/** onto our call, which we'll go over in a minute.

+Next up, we create a client object, which contains the web address for the HTTP request.
+The address we are trying to hit is **http://swapi.co/api**.
+When we make our call, we now append the resource property to it, so our actual request is to **http://swapi.co/api/people/**.

+The lambda expression which follows, populates a table with the information from our database, then reloads the table with the new information we just received from the API.

+4. Looking at the LoadFromWebAPI() function

+This is nearly identical to the LoadFromStarWarsAPI function.
+All that we're changing here is the address we are making a request to.

+5. Deploying to the iOS simulator

+We can only have one of these Load functions active at each time.
+Comment out one of them in your **BuildTable()** function.

+In the top-left corner of the Xamarin IDE, press the Debug button (triangle), and your iOS simulator should appear shortly.

+NOTE: If you haven't used your Web API in a while, it may take a few seconds for that virtual machine to spin up, so the time it takes to return your Person results may be a few moments.